cgreenhalgh/fast-performance-demo/docs/meldnotes.md

 ```
 Note that handling of the viewer next/prev buttons also works by creating the same annotations; the actual transitions are performed in the annotation handlers.
 (The annotation for previous page is `meldterm:PreviousPageOrPiece`.)

+Note: intending to add additional parameter `forceNextPiece`, boolean, which will load next piece even if not on last page.

 The JavaScript client currently polls for new state every 50 ms; that's running smoothly on my laptop, however if sluggish on the tablet, it can be adjusted.

 To highlight something within the score (e.g. a measure, a note)